PointsCoder/OpenReal2Sim/openreal2sim/simulation/mujoco/README.md

 Replays trajectories with PD control.
 Keyboard: Space (pause), R (restart).

-**Note:** Trajectories from Isaac Sim may not always succeed in MuJoCo due to dynamics differences.
+**Note:** Trajectories from Isaac Sim may not always succeed in MuJoCo due to dynamics differences, especially contact handling.
+You may need to tune the simulation parameters or modify the GLB to MJCF settings.

-## Configuration

-- **Simulation parameters**: `config/constants.yaml` contains default collision, solver, and material settings
-- **Robot configuration**: `config/franka_panda_config.yaml` contains joint names, PD gains, and gripper settings

 ## License